1247Foundation Ermesinde of Luxembourg

 None 14:45 Afternoon prayer

-Vespers 18:00 🎵 Evening service – often chanted · Recommended 🌍 Public Welcome
+Vespers 18:00 🎵 Evening service – often sung · Recommended 🌍 Public welcome

-Compline 20:00 Prayer before the great night silence
+Compline 20:00 Prayer before the great silence of the night

-Indicative hours – check the abbey website before your visit
+Indicative hours – check the abbey's website before your visit

 The abbey offers spiritual retreats for individuals or groups.
-Guests share the monastery's climate of silence for restorative stays.
-Meals are taken in silence, fostering introspection and listening to the Word of God.
-Recollection cycles, concerts, and sacred art workshops are scheduled for 2026-2027.
+Guests share the silent climate of the monastery for stays of rejuvenation.
+Meals are taken in silence, encouraging introspection and listening to the Word of God.
+Cycles of recollection, concerts, and sacred art workshops are scheduled for 2026-2027.

 🥐